-Denair Charter Academy offers a variety of career-path-related non-CTE program classes: computer literacy, work experience, careers, child development, culinary and industrial arts/wood shop.
+Denair Charter Academy also offers a variety of career-path-related non-CTE program classes: computer literacy, work experience, careers, child development and culinary.
 To address the needs of all students in career preparation, Denair Charter Academy offers counseling and guidance services.
 Concurrent enrollment in local community colleges is available to students.

-It is the goal of Denair Charter Academy that students understand the importance of academic subjects and experience how employees apply subject learning to work situations.
+It is our goal for students to understand the importance of academic subjects and experience how employees apply subject learning to work situations.
 The school's programs focus on preparing students to think conceptually, communicate effectively and apply skills in real-world contexts.